Statutes of the Asian-Pacific Society on Thrombosis and Hemostasis

 Terms of Office for EXCO

-For all members of the EXCO – serve a term of 3 years and no officer should serve more than one term in any office.
+For all positions of the EXCO - serve a term of 3 years and no officer should serve more than one term in any office.

-Term of each officer should not exceed more than 9 continuous years
+Term of each member should not exceed more than 12 continuous years

 The secretary general and treasurer may write to the council for approval to serve an additional term if prevailing circumstances require the extension of their terms.

-The Council shall elect from among its then serving elected members the Chairman, Vice chair, Secretary, Treasurer and 3 committee members.
+The Council shall elect from among its then serving elected members the Chairman, Chairman-Elect, Secretary General, Treasurer and 3 council members.

-The Chair and Vice Chair should not come from the same country.
+The Chairman and Chairman-Elect should not come from the same country.

 The secretary general should call and collate nomination papers for election.

-Elections for vacant positions should be held every year at the annual council meeting (before registration of society) or at Annual General Meeting AGM (when the society is formally registered).
+Elections for vacant positions should be held every year at the annual council meeting.
 A majority of the votes cast shall determine the outcome.

 The Officers shall have such authority as the Council might grant them in addition to the authority and responsibility set out below.

-1. Principal executive officer of the Society and shall preside at all meetings of the Society and shall chair the Council and the Executive Committee,
+1. Principal executive officer of the Society and shall preside at all meetings of the Society and shall chair the Council and the EXCO,

 2. Perform all other duties required by custom and parliamentary usage.